 We Can Help Keep Your Eyes Healthy in Boise

 While a healthy diet and regular exercise greatly increase your chances of living a disease-free long life, they alone are not enough to ensure long term healthy eyesight.
-Regular eye exams with Dr. Timothy S. Gibbons can help prevent or detect the onset of ocular disease, and maintain vision that is clear and comfortable.
+Regular eye exams with Jeffrey C. Johnson, O. D. can help prevent or detect the onset of ocular disease, and maintain vision that is clear and comfortable.